Updated 2023/08/20.

 I have been told, "perhaps," and that I would be thought of during this "troubling time," in response to the statement that turning public health into personal choice upholds the logic of eugenics.
 The level of understatement is dizzying.

-I told a CEO that the least that could be done to mitigate the spread of covid through their offices was the installation of HEPA air purifiers in each room, and was told it would be too expensive.
+I told the CEO of a behavioral health nonprofit that the least that could be done to mitigate the spread of covid through their therapy rooms was the installation of HEPA air purifiers in each room, and was told that upkeep would be too expensive.
 The inability to rationalize prevention as cheaper than treatment — or lost labor as employees become sick — is even more dizzying.

 With invisible threats like airborne disease, warnings necessarily focus on preventing certain outcomes, which means preventing visible indicators of those outcomes.
 Folks don't realize when they are succeeding at preventing outcomes that they never end up seeing, so there ends up being a self-reinforcing "I need to see it to believe it" problem until the consequences pile up to an undeniable degree.